 The Deluxe Nashville Telecaster also has an upgraded sting-through-body bridge with block saddles for the best intonation, ease of adjustment and sustain.

-Buying Guide for the Best Electric Guitar under $1000
+Buying Guide for the Best Electric Guitar under $1000 in 2023

 Those are our top 8 recommendations for the best electric guitar under $1000.
 Have you made your pick?
 If not, let’s dive deeper into one of the factors that musicians consider when deciding on which guitar to get.
 Aside from the guitar’s body style, these components affect how a guitar sounds: the pickups.